StarRocks/starrocks/docs/using_starrocks/Cost_based_optimizer.md

 ### Manual collection

-**Manual collection is a synchronous operation**. **It is executed only once after creation.
-You do not need to delete manual tasks.**
+You can use ANALYZE TABLE to create a manual collection task. **Manual collection is an asynchronous operation.
+The result for running this command is returned immediately after you run this command.
+However, the collection task will be running in the background.
+You can check the status of the task by running SHOW ANALYZE STATUS.
+Manual collection tasks are run only once after creation.
+You do not need to delete manual collection tasks.**

 #### Manually collect basic statistics